unlocomqx/svelte-reduxify/Readme.md

 # svelte-reduxify
-connect your svelte store to redux devtools
+connect your svelte store to redux devtools with minimal code change

 ## Installation
 ```shell script